Cheeks painted.

 Identical to the sun on her cheek.

-Running to those fountains, she dipped her toe in.
+she dipped her toe in.

-Cold on the surface.
+Cold on the surface,

-Then, another toe, and another,
+Another toe, and another,

-Until her entire foot was submerged.
+until her entire foot was submerged.

 Repeated with the other foot.